rocmarchive/hcBLAS/docs/Documentation/html/_sources/Helper_functions.txt

 ==============================    =======================================================
- HCBLAS_STATUS_SUCCESS            user call was sucessful HCBLAS_STATUS_INVALID_VALUE      Access to at least one of the device could not be done
+ HCBLAS_STATUS_SUCCESS            user call was sucessful HCBLAS_STATUS_INVALID_VALUE      Access to at least one of the device could not be done HCBLAS_STATUS_MAPPING_ERROR      there was an error accessing GPU memory
 ==============================    =======================================================